Annaleigh Ashford: 2004–2009: Early roles and Broadway debut

 In 2004, while hanging around in New York City's Lower East Side club scene, Ashford met nightlife personality Lady Starlight, a local rock DJ and performance artist.
 Lady Starlight invited Ashford to dance at her 1970s glitter rock party "Lady Starlight's English Disco" and christened her Hollywood Starr.
 Ashford performed in Tom Kitt and Brian Yorkey's Feeling Electric as Natalie at the New York Musical Theatre Festival in 2005.

 Soon after graduating from college, Ashford got her big break performing as one of Glinda's friends, Pfanne, and understudying the role of Glinda on the first national tour of Wicked.
 She joined the cast in December 2005 and left in September 2006.
 She then originated the role of Margot in Legally Blonde: The Musical, her Broadway debut.
 She understudied the lead role of Elle Woods, but only played it once.
 She was featured on the original cast recording and appeared in the MTV televised airing.
 Ashford left the show in September 2007.
 In July 2007, she worked on a musical adaptation of Catch Me If You Can as Brenda Strong.
-She previously did a staged reading for the project under the Tony Award-winning director of Hairspray, Jack O'Brien.
+She previously did a staged reading for the project under the director of Hairspray, Jack O'Brien.

 Ashford then returned to Wicked, this time playing the lead role of Glinda in the Broadway production.
 She replaced Kendra Kassebaum on October 9, 2007.
 She departed the company on May 11, 2008, when Kassebaum returned to the role, and transferred to the Chicago production, replacing Kate Fahrner as Glinda on June 3, 2008.
 She played her final performance as Glinda on January 25, 2009, when the Chicago production closed.
 In 2008, she made her film debut with a small part in Sex and the City: The Movie playing a "spoiled label queen".
 That same year she also appeared in the Jonathan Demme film Rachel Getting Married starring Anne Hathaway.
 Ashford played a counter girl.

 In August 2008, Ashford played Wednesday Addams in the staged reading for musical adaptation of The Addams Family with Nathan Lane and Bebe Neuwirth, but was later replaced by Krysta Rodriguez.
 Other readings include Bring It On: The Musical as Campbell, The Black Suits, C'mon Get Happy, Pal Joey, and a gender-bent version of Stephen Sondheim's Company.
 In 2009, it was announced that Ashford would be one of the principal characters and singers in the new vaudeville styled Cirque du Soleil show, Banana Shpeel.
 However, it was later announced that Ashford and her colleague Michael Longoria were no longer in the cast of the show.
 Publicists announced that it was a creative decision to remove large portions of dialogue from the show, therefore making their characters non-existent.
 Ashford was originally slated to stay in the production from its premiere in Chicago until sometime in 2010.